josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/3d_antialiasing.md

 Compatibility | ✔️ Yes | ❌ No | ❌ No | ❌ No | ❌ No | ✔️ Yes | ❌ No

 MSAA does not work well with materials with Alpha Scissor (1-bit transparency).
-This can be mitigated by enabling alpha antialiasing on the material.
+This can be mitigated by enabling `alpha antialiasing` on the material.

 TAA/FSR2 transparency antialiasing is most effective when using Alpha Scissor.

 SSAA has some blur from bilinear downscaling.
-This can be mitigated by using an integer scaling factor of 2.0.
+This can be mitigated by using an integer scaling factor of `2.0`.